Game of Thrones Filming Locations

 Located along the stunning North Coast close to Carrick-a-Rede Rope Bridge lies Larrybane headland, which used to stretch out towards Sheep Island.
 Its large caves once served as a home to boat builders and a safe haven from winter storms

 Dragonstone, Downhill Beach, Co.
-Londonderry
+Derry

 One of the most iconic locations, Downhill Beach is an 11km stretch of sand and surf located on the Causeway Coast.
 This magnificent location is home to Mussenden.
 Downhill was illuminated and transformed into Dragonstone in Season 2.